LEARNAcademy/syllabus/cat-tinder/frontend/jest-enzyme.md

 - Add Enzyme to your application
 - Add a `__test__` directory with files for each existing component

+//Something I ran into during this section is that we needed to create a new __tests__ folder within the src/components folder and add our Header Component test there.//

 [Go to next lesson: Cats Tinder Index Component](./cat-index.md)

 [Back to Cat Tinder Introduction and Wireframes](./intro.md)